milesdwilliams15/Teaching/DPR 101/Notes/05_show_the_right_numbers_pt1.md

 <img src="05_show_the_right_numbers_pt1_files/figure-gfm/unnamed-chunk-3-1.png" width="75%" />

+## Grouping geometry

 There are a lot of points in this data and there’s a lot of noise, too.
-We might wonder how reliable this overall sample trend is.
-Maybe it would be better to do the trend by state.
+We might wonder how reliable the overall sample trend is.
+For instance, we might wonder whether it makes sense to show the relationship between population size and the share that’s black all together.
+Counties are organized into states, and maybe the trend in one state is different than in another.
+As it turns out, we can easily group our geoms by certain groups or categories when we plot them.

-But, but, but…

-Before we pull the trigger, we have a thought: there are 50 states!
-If we map something like color to state how will we even make sense of the plot, let alone have a legend that will fit in the data viz?
+The way we’ve done this before is to map an aesthetic, like color, to a particular category.
+We can do this with our data, but there’s one possible problem: there are 50 states!
+If we map color to state how will we even make sense of the plot, let alone have a legend that will fit in the data viz?

-It turns out, we have another option for mapping aesthetics: grouping.
+Thankfully we have another option for mapping aesthetics: grouping.
 Rather than map a color or something like that to state, we can just tell ggplot to draw a different smoothed trend per state but not to add different colors or a legend.
-Observe:
+Let’s try it out and see how it looks:

 ``` r
 ggplot(Data) +